yuhang2685/Demo-SpringBoot-WebApp/README.md

 Big Picture:
 - In localhost:8080/home.jsp we fill-in a form and submit, which contains all fields for an user profile object.
-Then it directs the request with parameter object to the controller;
+Then it directs the request with the parameter object to the controller;
-- Alternatively we can directly input url localhost:8080/createProfile with object fields, then it directs the request with parameter object to the controller;
+- Alternatively we can directly input url localhost:8080/createProfile with object fields, then it directs the request with the parameter object to the controller;
 - In ProfileController.java resides the controller with methods to handle requests.
   The method is implemented either by "dispatch servlet" or "ModelAndView".
-  The method forward the object to displayProfile.jsp (VIEW) for showing;
+  The method forwards the object to displayProfile.jsp (VIEW) for showing;
 - In application.properties it specifies the prefix and suffix for views.

 Future Work: Expand this template with front-end construction using Modern JS framework Angular6.